 Having a long-term savings account can be beneficial for virtually anyone who wants to make the most of money that they don't plan to spend soon.

 Say, for example, that you want to buy a home in the future.
 Opening a savings account with a high interest rate can help you stay on track to build up a down payment.
 And, in the meantime, that money can earn interest until you're ready to make your home purchase.

 Long-term savings can also pay off when you're ready to retire.
 You can diversify your income sources with different types of long-term savings accounts.
 And certain types of accounts can offer tax advantages when you're adding money to them—or when you need to withdraw it later.

 Types of Long-Term Savings Accounts

-Unlike a CD or a regular savings account, money saved in an IRA can be invested in mutual funds and exchange-traded funds.
-While IRAs carry more risks than CDs for savers, there's also a much greater potential for your money to grow if your chosen funds perform well.
+Unlike a CD or a regular savings account, money saved in an IRA can be invested, such as in mutual funds or exchange-traded funds.
+While IRAs carry more risks than CDs for savers, there's also a much greater potential for your money to grow, if your chosen funds perform well.